Lebanon, Pennsylvania: Culture

-Lebanon, Pennsylvania is thought to be named after the ancient Middle Eastern nation of Lebanon, however.
-Locals consistently pronounce the Pennsylvania city's name /ˈlɛbənən/ ("Leb-a-nin") and many shorten it to two syllables—"Leb-nin" or even "Lep-nin."
+Lebanon, Pennsylvania is thought to be named after the West Asian nation of Lebanon, however, locals consistently pronounce the Pennsylvania city's name /ˈlɛbənən/ ("Leb-a-nin") and many shorten it to two syllables—"Leb-nin" or even "Lep-nin."
 The latter is particularly identified with Pennsylvania Dutch heritage.

 An infamous 1878 murder near Fort Indiantown Gap resulted in a trial of six defendants who all had blue eyes.
 They were given the moniker the Blue-eyed Six by a newspaper reporter who attended the trial, held in the Lebanon county courthouse.
 Five of the six defendants were hanged at the county jail.
 The trial received worldwide publicity and provided inspiration to Arthur Conan Doyle in writing the Sherlock Holmes short story "The Red-Headed League" (1891).

 At one point in history the Lebanon County courthouse and jail became the home of the popular Lebanon Farmers Market.
 After a time as a textile manufacturer, the market returned to the original 30,000 square foot Market House on South 8th street in 2003.

 Lebanon is one of several Pennsylvania towns to drop or raise a unique item at midnight on New Year's Eve.
 Godshall's Quality Meats, owners of Weaver's Famous Lebanon Bologna, donates a 150 lb Lebanon bologna for the annual festivity.
 It is encased in a metal frame and suspended from a fire department ladder truck, and donated to a local rescue mission after the celebration.

 In December 2008, the TV show Dirty Jobs, hosted by Mike Rowe, visited the Seltzer's Smokehouse Meats to film production of Lebanon bologna.
 In 2008 the show featured the Wertz Candy Shop.

 In 2010, an independent film drama Lebanon, PA was made.
-The movie was set in Lebanon and some scenes were filmed in the city and surrounding county.
+The film was set in Lebanon and some scenes were filmed in the city and surrounding county.